Pumpkin Macaroni and Cheese with Bacon and Caramelized Onions

 - pepper to taste

-- Preheat oven to 375 degrees Fahrenheit.
-Line a baking sheet with foil and place bacon slices in a single layer on lined baking sheet.
+- Preheat oven to 375°F. Line a baking sheet with foil and place bacon slices in a single layer on lined baking sheet.
 Bake for 20 minutes or until crispy.
-Remove from oven and place on a paper towel to cool and remove grease.
-When cool, chop into bite-size pieces.
+Leave oven on.
+Remove bacon from oven and place on a paper towel to cool slightly.
+When cool enough to handle, chop into bite-size pieces.

 - In the same pan, melt 2 tablespoons of butter.
 Whisk in flour and cook for 1 minute, whisking continuously.
 While whisking, add stock, milk, and pumpkin, nutmeg, cayenne, and dried mustard.
 Bring to a boil over medium-high heat.
 Reduce to medium and simmer until slightly thickened, 5-8 minutes.
 Remove from heat and stir in cheddar cheese until melted.